EPCCed/eidf-docs/docs/services/s3/tutorial.md

 TODO:

-* 'flat', key-value (hashtable, associative array, Python dict, R list in general concept, but storage, not in-memory!)
-* Endpoints
-* Buckets
-* Files vs. objects (file content + metadata), here we use files to keep it simple, unless we need to refer to objects.
-* Naming
-* Prefix, virtual folder/directory

-TODO:
+Amazon S3 (Simple Storage Service) Amazon Web Services

+'S3' as Amazon product vs. 'S3' as defacto API standard implemented by others, offering S3-compatible APIs.

+Aside: 'S3' is a a 'proprietary metonym' like 'Post-It' for 'sticky notes',  'Hoover' for 'vacuum cleaner' or 'Google' for 'online search'!

-* The EIDF S3 service is an S3 object store.
+The EIDF S3 Service is an S3 object store.
 S3 means 'Simple Storage Service'.

-* 'S3' as Amazon product vs. 'S3' as defacto API standard implemented by others, offering S3-compatible APIs.
-* Aside: 'S3' is a a 'proprietary metonym' like 'Post-It' for 'sticky notes',  'Hoover' for 'vacuum cleaner' or 'Google' for 'online search'!
-* Whether some operations fail or do nothing depends on both S3 client and S3 service.
+'flat', key-value (hashtable, associative array, Python dict, R list in general concept, but storage, not in-memory!)

+Endpoints

+Buckets:

+* Contain objects each of which has a key.
+* Names unique across all S3 users, alphanumeric characters plus dot and dash.
+* DNS and FQDN bucket names e.g. 's3://my-bucket.s3tools.org' are recommended.
+* Cannot be nested.

+Files vs. objects (file content + metadata), here we use files to keep it simple, unless we need to refer to objects.

+Objects:

+* Names, UTF-8, up to 1024 bytes long.
+* Public, accessible via HTTP.
+* Private
+* Access Control Lists (ACL)

+Naming

+Prefix, virtual folder/directory

 ---

-## About the EIDF S3 service
+## About the EIDF S3 Service

-TODO:
+The EIDF S3 Service is an S3 object store.
+S3 means 'Simple Storage Service'.

+Whether some operations fail or do nothing depends on both S3 client and S3 Service.

-* S3 products differ in S3 capabilities.
+S3 products differ in S3 capabilities.

-* EIDF S3 uses Ceph S3.
+EIDF S3 uses Ceph S3.

-* Subset of Amazon S3 REST API
+Subset of Amazon S3 REST API

 ---

 ## Get information to use EIDF S3

-To use an S3 service, you will need the S3 service endpoint URL, an access key and secret.
+To use an S3 Service, you will need the S3 Service endpoint URL, an access key and secret.

-The EIDF S3 service endpoint is https://s3.eidf.ac.uk.
+The EIDF S3 Service endpoint is https://s3.eidf.ac.uk.

 Get your EIDF S3 credentials from the [EIDF Portal](https://portal.eidf.ac.uk/) as follows: